 The latest go-to pre-built multiprotocol module is this one branded IRangeX.

 It is essentially the same as the DIY Multiprotocol transmitter that I already have, but with an STM32 chip.
 The chip upgrade has enough memory to hold all of the current protocols that are part of Multiprotocol TX.
 It comes with a case and antenna, so no 3D printing is required.
-Serial mode is enabled by default so also no soldering is required (unless you want to update the firmware to add even more protocols/options).
+Serial mode is enabled by default so also no soldering is required.

-The only downside I’ve heard of so far is some compatibility issues with the TBS crossfire.
+The only downside I’ve heard of so far about the X7 is some compatibility issues with the TBS crossfire.
 But someone has already figured out how to get it to work with the X7:

 Maybe green is your style!
 Since I don’t like the green silicone transmitter cover, I figured I’ll give it away.
 Here’s what you have to do.
 Post a comment about something you love or hate about the X7.
 The first person to comment will be the winner.
 Thanks for stopping by!